 JSTOR is a digital library of academic journals, books, and primary sources.

 Nexis Uni (formerly LexisNexis Academic) is a database for worldwide current & archived news sources, all full-text and updated daily.
+On-campus access only.

 The New York Times is a great place to find criticism and information on current and past exhibitions.
 Members of the UArts community may register a New York Times account for access to the nytimes.com website and smartphone app.
-Follow this link to sign up.

 I've found articles I want to read.
 Now what?